-Ensuring that the roster is 100% updated, accurate and finalised at point of lock down at the time details are forwarded to payroll.
+Ensuring that the roster is 100% updated, accurate and finalised by the cut-off date each month for lock down so that correct details are forwarded to payroll.
 No change can be made after this time.

 Undertaking the Level 1 validation and approval, checking the roster analysis information.
-The Team/Dept. Manager approves the roster and informs their line manager that it is ready for their review identifying any areas of concern.
+The Team/Dept. Manager approves the roster and informs their line manager that it is ready for their review identifying and highlighting any areas of concern.